B1rby/Stack-Based-Buffer-Overflows/Skill Asessment.md

 ```

 #### Identification of the Return Address
-we now have to choose an address to which we refer the `EIP` and which reads and executes one byte after the other starting at this address.
+We now have to choose an address to which we refer the `EIP` and which reads and executes one byte after the other starting at this address.
 ```nasm
 (gdb)x/3000xb $esp
 ...<SNIP>...